 CCI is a hub for innovation welcoming any who facilitate creativity and tap into the collective potential of team and organizations.
 We are an open source, no trademark community of practice that exists globally online and locally in the work that we do.
 Our community comes together for weekly Sessions and occasional Intensives where we share insights and co-create solutions to major challenges.
 See the History page to learn about our foundation as a research program in the renowned School of Design at the Hong Kong Polytechnic University.

 Our core team consists of three Co-Directors, Bryan “Sage” Rill, Matti Hamalainen, and Aaron Eden.
 Each takes responsibility for managing one of three arenas in which co-creation has impact: Business, Design, and Education.
 The Director of each arena will post theme focused content as well as contributions from members of the community of practice that fall into that arena.
 Co-Directors engage each group and weave them together into the larger community of practice.

 Bryan (Sage) Rill, PhD

 Anthropologist, Experience Designer, Creative Catalyst

-Sage’s work stems from over two decades of inquiry into human consciousness, a journey that has taken him from exploring transformative media environments to training with monks in the mountains of Japan.
-As President of the Society for the Anthropology of Consciousness, he is constantly exploring new ways of knowing and being.
+Sage’s work stems from over two decades of inquiry into human cultures, consciousness, and creative processes – a journey that has taken him from exploring transformative media environments to training with monks in the mountains of Japan.
+He is constantly exploring new ways of knowing and being.
 He is author of “The Art of Co-Creation: A Guidebook for Practitioners,” available from Palgrave MacMillan HERE.
 His scholarship and firsthand experiences serve as a foundation for the design of transformative leadership and creative programs.

 A favorite quote, “Culture eats strategy for breakfast.”